XiansAiPlatform/XiansAi.PublicDocs/docs/0-architecture/1-why-xians-platform.md

 | Predetermined decision paths and responses | Adaptive intelligence that evolves through experience |
 | | State and reward-based optimization |
 | | Self-improving capabilities over time |

+### Adaptive Intelligence in Xians

+Technical features that support continuous learning and adaptation:

+- **Knowledge Management System**: Dynamic knowledge bases that can be updated without code changes, allowing agents to evolve their behavior through the portal interface as well as through the API.
+- **Agent Memory Types**: CAG Knowledge Prompts (Cache Augmented Generation), RAG (Retrieval Augmented Generation), and Cache-Memory are built in for Agents to use.
+- **Capabilities Framework**: Extensible tool ecosystem where agents can acquire new abilities through MCPs, custom capabilities, third-party libraries, or other agents as tools

 ## 3. User Interaction